 Cancer is not the only reason why dimpling occurs in the breast tissue, but if the breast also feels red and warm, it may be a sign of cancer that needs urgent treatment.

 Being aware of how the breasts' usual appearance can help an individual to notice any symptoms if they occur, for example, changes in texture and color.

 What is dimpling?

-Dimpling of the breast tissue can be a sign of a serious form of cancer.
-Unfortunately, this sign is not well understood by most women.
+Dimpling of the breast tissue can be a sign of a serious form of cancer known as inflammatory breast cancer.

 Also known as peau d'orange, dimpling of the breast causes the skin to look like the pitting and uneven skin of an orange.
 Sometimes, the skin can also be red and inflamed.